zephyrproject-rtos/hal_espressif/tools/esptool_py/docs/en/espefuse/burn-key-cmd.rst

 .. only:: esp32h2

     {IDF_TARGET_NAME} has the ECDSA accelerator for signature purposes and supports private keys based on the NIST192p or NIST256p curve.
 These two commands below can be used to generate such keys (``PEM`` file).
-The ``burn_key`` command with the ``ECDSA_KEY`` purpose takes the ``PEM`` file and writes the private key into a eFuse block.
+The ``burn-key`` command with the ``ECDSA_KEY`` purpose takes the ``PEM`` file and writes the private key into a eFuse block.
 The key is written to the block in reverse byte order.

     For NIST192p, the private key is 192 bits long, so 8 padding bytes ("0x00") are added.

     .. code-block:: none

-        > espsecure.py generate_signing_key -v 2 -s ecdsa192 ecdsa192.pem
+        > espsecure generate_signing_key -v 2 -s ecdsa192 ecdsa192.pem
         ECDSA NIST192p private key in PEM format written to ecdsa192.pem

     .. code-block:: none

-        > espsecure.py generate_signing_key -v 2 -s ecdsa256 ecdsa256.pem
+        > espsecure generate_signing_key -v 2 -s ecdsa256 ecdsa256.pem
         ECDSA NIST256p private key in PEM format written to ecdsa256.pem

 .. only:: esp32c2